Describing 3D shapes in kindergarten is now an expectation as it is a key geometry standard. This standard focuses on four main 3D shapes:

 This 3D shapes kindergarten video is the perfect introduction to comparing why things that are all shaped like a cone have the same qualities (1 curved face...
 1 flat circle face).

-4. Penguin Playtime – Turn this identification game into a describing game by hiding the fish under a 3D shape card.
+4. Hide-n-Seek Pirate Treasure - Turn this identification game into a describing game by hiding the treasure under a 3D shape card.
 Students call out a shape description in order to peek underneath.

-The game continues until the dinner has been found.
+The game continues until the pirate treasure chest has been found.
 Integrate this into your calendar time and give 2 chances a day to make quick, fun practice.

 This names the main 3D shapes for kindergarten.